(Associate Professor and Chair, Asian Languages & Literature)

 (Director, Simpson Center; Lockwood Professor in the Humanities; Professor, English)

 Woodward teaches and publishes in the areas of American literature, women studies, and aging and technology.
-Woodward received her Ph.D. from the University of California, San Diego.
+She received her PhD from the University of California, San Diego.